j-wags/joint-demo/script.md

 substitution of the heterocycle and elaborations at both ends.

 Our overarching goal is to asses how strongly each ligand binds to MCL1, but we also care if they'd have toxic off-target effects.
-Off-target effects fall under the bucket of adsorption, distribution, metabolism, excretion, and toxicity (ADMET).
-Here, we'll use OpenADMET's CLI to evaluate this ligand set against a series of CYP anti-targets, which are a class of proteins that may break down a drug molecule.
-A pass through our dataset at this stage isn't free, but it's relatively quick and cheap, almost certainly more efficient than trying to "fix" a series at a later stage, after lead optimization.
+Off-target effects fall under the bucket of adsorption, distribution, metabolism, excretion, and toxicity, or ADMET.
+In the future, you'll be able to use OpenADMET's CLI to evaluate this ligand set against a series of cytochrome P450 anti-targets, which are a class of proteins that break down small molecules, and which are common drivers of unwanted drug-drug interactions.
-OpenADMET also has a Python API and ships some models on huggingface.

-_go into notebook, run openadmet predict cell_

-A reminder here that the models used in this notebook are simple demonstration models not fully ready for production.
-More advanced models are currently being developed, and in the future models will also improve as the OpenADMET project starts to receive data from their partners at Octant and UCSF.
+OpenADMET models are currently being developed, and in the future models will also improve as the OpenADMET project starts to receive data from their partners at Octant and UCSF.

-For the purposes of our exercise lets hone in on CYP3A4 inhibition since CYP3A4 is responsible for large proportion of hepatic metabolism relative to other CYPs.
+For the purposes of our exercise, lets zoom in on CYP3A4 inhibition since CYP3A4 is responsible for large proportion of hepatic metabolism relative to other CYPs.
 For starters, let's use use a cutoff of a predicted IC50 of 2.5 micromolar, which corresponds to a pIC50 of 5.6.
 This is not realistic for a production run, but it's acceptable for our uses today.